 4. Discussion

-We examined the causal association between C-section delivery (versus vaginal delivery) and early childhood diseases in Bangladesh.
+We examined the association between C-section delivery (versus vaginal delivery) and early childhood diseases in Bangladesh.
 The PS method and NB regression methods showed that the odds of having childhood diseases were higher for the C-section child as compared to the vaginal delivery child.
-A similar study observed that C-section is associated with an increased riskof immune development, and increase the probability of allergy, atopy, and asthma and decreases intestinal microbiome diversity (Sandall et al., 2018).
+A similar study observed that C-section is associated with an increased risk for immune development, and increase the probability of allergy, atopy, and asthma and decreases intestinal microbiome diversity (Sandall et al., 2018).
 A meta-analysis, which conducted with the delivery by C-section children, was found to be associated with a moderately increased risk of type 1 diabetes (Cardwell et al., 2008).
 A similar result was observed by Marcotte et al, where they have shown an increased risk of acute lymphoblastic leukemia in young children born by cesarean delivery (Marcotte et al., 2016).
-Although the risk is higher, after adjusting for all possible confounding variables, we did not identify any significant causal association between C-section and childhood diseases in BDHS data for crude estimates and in MICS data for both estimates.
+Although the risk is higher, after adjusting for all possible confounding variables, we did not identify any significant association between C-section and childhood diseases in BDHS data for crude estimates and in MICS data for both estimates.
+The reason behind the contrasts of the results might be, both surveys on the same objective with the same variable often use different questions in a different household.
+There might be many other factors that give us different result, differences between these survey time and the inclusion-exclusion criteria (as MICS provides information about C-section delivery under 2 years of child’s, on the other side, BDHS provides same information of 3 years of child’s), this does suggest the possibility that much of the research findings cannot be similar.

 The analyses of this study confirmed that childhood disease is associated with maternal age.
 In earlier studies, children born to younger mothers (aged <20 years) were found to have a relatively high risk of diarrhea, cough, and fever in their young children (Kandala, 2006), probably because the relationship between maternal age is associated with some adverse pregnancy outcomes and a higher risk of medical conditions such as hypertension, diabetes or other causes.

 From our findings, we have seen that the rate of C-section delivery was higher particularly in the Khulna division compared to other divisions of Bangladesh according to MICS data and it is also similar in the BDHS survey.
-A previous study has demonstrated that the women of Chittagong, Dhaka, Khulna, and Rajshahi division were more likely to avail of institutional delivery and cesarean sections.
+A previous study has demonstrated that the women of Chittagong, Dhaka, Khulna, and Rajshahi division were more likely to avail of institutional delivery and C-section.
 Where it is low in the Barisal division and Sylhet division.
 The risk of diseases did not differ noticeably across the divisions.
 For instance, the risk ratio of getting diseases is similar to the prevalence.
 The risk of disease was higher in Khulna in the MICS survey.
-It is clear that the vacancies of midwives and stuff in Barisal, Chittagong, and Sylhet divisions were higher, and access to maternity care services is less in these particular divisions is lower.
-Besides, the situation is different in Dhaka, Khulna and Rajshahi division for healthcare providers.
-Besides, the posts of health care providers have less vacant in Dhaka, Khulna and Rajshahi division (Kamal, 2013).
-This might be the reason for the high occurrences of C-section as well as high occurrences of diseases on atthat division.
+It indicates that the availability of midwives and stuff in Barisal, Chittagong, and Sylhet divisions were low , and access to maternity care services is quite less.
+Dhaka, Khulna and Rajshahi division have much more healthcare providers (Kamal, 2013).
+Lower number midwifery services might be the reason for the high occurrences of C-section as well as high occurrences of diseases on those divisions.